-Students who are regularly enrolled in any class or program offered by the University of Nebraska Medical Center are eligible for the benefits described in this Policy, if they:
+This policy applies to students who are regularly enrolled in any class or program offered by the University of Nebraska Medical Center.
+Students are eligible for the benefits described in this policy if they:

 - belong to a military unit that is called into active duty, including members of the National Guard or Reserve, or